 The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

-supposed to copy and now feared his teacher’s punishment.
+Many months into his retreat in the wilderness, Baha’u’llah one day came across a young boy sitting by the side of a road, crying.
+He stopped to ask the boy what had made him cry.
+The child’s teacher had instructed each student to copy a certain passage.
+The child had lost the paper he was supposed to copy and now feared his teacher’s punishment.
 Baha’u’llah sat down and wrote a few verses for the boy, and he happily ran to school.
 The child’s teacher, astonished at the calligraphy the boy showed him, could hardly believe that this work of art came from the solitary hermit they knew as Darvish Muhammad.
-The fragment of Baha’u’llah’s writing made its way to the head of the local community of Sufi mystics.
-Intrigued by the calligraphy, the Sufi Shaykh began a friendship with Baha’u’llah.
-Soon he became a loved and respected figure among the Sufis of Kurdistan.
+That fragment of Baha’u’llah’s writing made its way to the head of the local community of Sufi mystics.
+Intrigued by the beautiful calligraphy, the Sufi Shaykh sought out and then began a friendship with Baha’u’llah.
+Soon Baha’u’llah became a loved and respected figure among the Sufis of Kurdistan.

 The mesh of divine destiny exceedeth the vastest of mortal conceptions, and the dart of His decree transcendeth the boldest of human designs.
-None can escape the snares He setteth, and no soul can find release except through submission to His will. – Baha’u’llah, The Book of Certitude, p.
-250.
+None can escape the snares He setteth, and no soul can find release except through submission to His will.

 Baha’u’llah’s return echoed the return of Moses from his self-imposed exile on Mount Sinai, commanded by God to go back to his people because they had returned to their pagan roots to worship a golden calf.
 Jesus retreated to the Mount of Olives to grieve over the death of John the Baptist, but he was impelled to come down from the mountain by the pressing needs of the people for his teaching and his healing.